PedroBern/react-tiger-transition/docs/Screen.md

 ### `container`

-Transform it into a container to wrap routes. `<Navigation />` already does that, but maybe you want it to create an extra container.
+Transform it into a container to wrap routes. `<Navigation />` already does that.
+If you want to create a display container with transitions, use the `display` props.

 type: `bool`
 defaultValue: `false`